morgan-williams3/FosterCareProject/README.md

 ![image3](P2-IA.png)

-We also note that the most represented racial categories are: White (respectively 60.3% and 70.8%), Black and African American (respectively 24.7% and 14%) and Latino (respectively 12.1% and 12.2%).
+We also note that the most represented racial categories are: White (respectively 60.3% and 70.8%), Black or African American (respectively 24.7% and 14%) and Latino (respectively 12.1% and 12.2%).
 Here we see that the number of White foster families is proportionally larger than the proportion of White children (between 10 and 20 percentage points difference).
 This means that the proportion of racial minority families is lower than the proportion of racial minority children in foster care.
 Racial minority children are therefore more likely to have a foster family that is not from a racial minority.

 ### RQ2: Is AFCARS representative enough to be used as a training data set?